by C.A. Chicoine

 “Very good,” said the driver.
 He then pats the man on the shoulder.

-The driver faced Ian, and said, “Don't be too concern.
+The driver faced Ian, and said, “Don't be too concerned.
 He claims to have a third eye,” the driver chuckled, “visions and all.
 Frankly, I think he's been to Tannhäuser Gate and back one too many times.”
 He started to walk away, and then yelled back, “Oh, and your andy's bagged fresh-tight in the luggage compartment.
 Safe journey.”

 Ian stepped inside the limo.
 And seconds later, it ascended to the darkened sky.
 Ian had visions in his mind of the slave-labour working off-world.
 Suddenly, the limo jerked to the left.
 Ian didn't pay too much attention.
 His thoughts then wandered to the days’ events, as he tried to make sense of it all.